This post may contain affiliate links. Please read our disclosure policy.

 The cookie batter is placed into a large piping bag fitted with a large star tip like this one (affiliate link), then it’s piped onto the cookie sheet in long strips for baking.
 The cookies flatten and spread a bit as they bake so be sure to leave some space in between each cookie.

-After the cookies are baked and fully cooled, mix up a simple glaze of confectioner’s sugar and cream which is also flavored with a touch of almond extract.
+After the cookies are baked and fully cooled, mix up a simple glaze of confectioner’s sugar and milk which is also flavored with a touch of almond extract.
 Spread the glaze over the top of each cookie, then sprinkle sliced almonds on top of the glaze.
 Allow the cookies to set up for about ten minutes.
 As the glaze dries, the almonds will stay intact on the top of the cookie.

 I think these Soft Almond Sugar Cookies are especially good with a cup of Espresso.
 Enjoy!